Skip to main content

 The insight: You can’t overhaul your body’s default stance overnight.
 Attach posture checks to in-game triggers you already encounter, and you’ll grind the stat without thinking.

-2. Hydration: The Mana Regen Mechanic
+2. Hydration: The Stamina Regen Mechanic

 The mistake I made: Trying to chug a liter between matches.
 That just led to frantic bathroom breaks and zero consistency.